Subscribe to updates

 November 25, 2025 View on council websiteSummary

-The Lewisham Standing Advisory Council of Religious Education (SACRE) convened a meeting to discuss a range of topics, including a review of the curriculum and assessment, religious education (RE) teaching hours, and what makes a good SACRE member.
-The meeting also included a safeguarding update and an information exchange.
+The Lewisham Standing Advisory Council of Religious Education (SACRE) meeting on 25 November 2025 was scheduled to cover a range of topics, including a safeguarding update, a review of RE teaching hours, and a discussion on the curriculum and assessment review.
+Attendees were also expected to discuss what makes a good SACRE member.

 RE Teaching Hours in Lewisham